 EAP is free, confidential and voluntary.
-That is important for you to know.
-It means that there is no charge for meeting with the EAP coordinator.
-It means that referrals are not discussed with supervisors, personnel officers or union shop stewards.
-And the voluntary nature of the program means that the decision to participate in EAP is strictly up to you.
-A supervisor may recommend that an employee seek help from EAP, for example, but the employee is not required to do so.
+There is no charge for meeting with one of the EAP coordinators, and referrals are not discussed with supervisors, personnel officers or union shop stewards.
+The voluntary nature of the program means that the decision to participate in EAP is strictly up to you.
+A supervisor may recommend that an employee seek help from EAP, but the employee is not required to do so.

 Most people experience some personal or emotional problems at one time or another.
-Usually people can handle these problems on their own.
-But sometimes, the problem can affect job performance.
-There might be time and attendance problems, low productivity, or trouble getting along with co-workers and supervisors.
-Eventually there can be disciplinary actions and threats to job security.
-But, if an employee gets in touch with EAP in the early stages, chances are that help can be arranged before the problem gets out of hand.
+Usually, people can handle these problems on their own.
+Sometimes the problem can affect job performance.
+There might be time when employees experience attendance problems, low productivity, or trouble getting along with co-workers and supervisors.
+These issues can result in disciplinary actions and threats to job security, but if an employee gets in touch with EAP in the early stages, chances are that help can be arranged before the problem gets out of hand.

-You will first speak to the coordinator of EAP, JoAnna Tobias.
-JoAnna will assess each individual situation and make an appropriate referral.
+You can speak to either of the coordinators of EAP, Tina Aversano and/or Richard Nauseef, who will assess each individual situation and make an appropriate referral.

 A supervisor is not notified when an employee voluntarily comes to EAP for help.
 Your information is confidential.
 If a supervisor refers an employee to EAP, the supervisor is only told that you have contacted EAP, but is not told of any details regarding your situation.

 You can meet in the EAP office Van Hoesen Hall, Room 119, or other arrangements can be made.
 Virtual appointments can be requested and scheduled for Webex .

 The Employee Assistance Program (EAP) is a service to help state employees and their families who are facing a problem in their lives.
 It might be a marital problem, alcoholism, drug abuse, financial strain, or perhaps a legal problem.
 EAP is designed to help the employee handle the problem before it affects his or her job.

 Office hours are by appointment